Introduction

 If you're listing trend-driven pieces, Poshmark is often the first stop when searching for apps like Depop.

-I’ve sold everything from Zara puff-sleeve tops to vintage leather boots on Poshmark, and while its vibe is different (more curated closets, less edgy styling), it’s still incredibly active for women’s fashion.
+I’ve sold everything from Zara puff-sleeve tops to vintage leather boots on Poshmark, and while its vibe is different (more chosen closets, less edgy styling), it’s still incredibly active for women’s fashion.

 Pros